 Our choice: V40 D2 SE

-When it comes to safety, the Volvo V40 is second to none - it received a five-star rating in the Euro NCAP tests, but with a 98 per cent rating for adult occupant and 100 per cent for safety assist, it's the safest car ever tested by the organisation.
-All models get a City Safety system as standard, which can detect a low-speed collision is imminent and brake the car accordingly.
-Plus, there's an innovative U-shaped pedestrian airbag that pops out of the bonnet when it senses an impact to soften the blow.
+Volvo gives every V40 a City Safety system as standard, which detects whether a low-speed collision is imminent and brakes the car accordingly.
+There is also an innovative U-shaped pedestrian airbag that pops out of the bonnet when it senses an impact to soften the blow.

 In our 2013 Driver Power survey, Volvo ranked eighth, showing that the V40 should be very reliable.
 As it shares engines with other Volvo and Ford models, those found in the V40 should also prove to be very dependable.